 Early Life and Education

 Jean Bodman was born in Boston, Massachusetts in 1915, the youngest of three children of Maud Hayden Rogers and Fenimore Lewis Bodman.
 At the time, Fenimore was a representative for the Powers-Weightman-Rosengarten Company, a chemical manufacturer based in Philadelphia.
 By 1933, he was running his own company, F. L. Bodman Inc., and the family had moved to the well-to-do suburb of Wayne, Pennsylvania.
-Jean attended the Baldwin School in Bryn Mawr, Pennsylvania, and then studied at Smith College in Northampton, Massachusetts.
-After graduating in 1937, she entered the Cambridge School of Architecture and Landscape Architecture for Women, which was then affiliated with Smith.
+Jean attended the Baldwin School in Bryn Mawr, Pennsylvania, and then studied at Smith College in Northampton, Massachusetts in 1933–1934.
+In 1941, she entered the Cambridge School of Architecture and Landscape Architecture for Women, which was then affiliated with Smith.
 It was the first American school to offer graduate training in architecture and landscape architecture exclusively to women under one faculty.11At the time the school was known as the Smith College Graduate School of Architecture and Landscape Architecture in Cambridge, having entered into a cooperative agreement with Smith in 1932.
 On the history of the Cambridge School, see Doris Cole, “The Education of Women Architects: A History of the Cambridge School,” Architecture Plus I, II (December 1973): 30-35, 78-79, Kevin D. Murphy, “The Vernacular Moment: Eleanor Raymond, Walter Gropius, and New England Modernism between the Wars,” Journal of the Society of Architectural Historians 70, 3 (September 2011), 308–29.
 In 1942, following declining enrollment at the Harvard Graduate School of Design (GSD) during World War II, the GSD began admitting women to its regular graduate programs, making them eligible for Harvard degrees.22The GSD began a summer school for women in 1940, two years prior to admitting them to its regular graduate programs.
 The GSD’s acceptance of women, which coincided with the sudden closing of the Cambridge School in 1942, was initially seen as temporary but became permanent, though limited, upon the conclusion of the war.
 I am grateful to Caroline Constant for providing this information.
 Bodman began studying there in 1942.

 By 1945, Bodman had already completed a number of significant projects and texts, including multiple winning entries for national architecture competitions.
 These early projects fostered an interest in collaborative models of design and community planning, which she would later bring to TAC’s collective work.
 In the summer of 1943, while still a student, Bodman worked for the Federal Public Housing Authority, where she became concerned with issues of regional planning—an interest she shared with other architects of her generation, who sought new models of collective work that would embrace the emerging fields of planning, engineering, and landscape architecture.
 In her last semester at the GSD, in the spring of 1944, she enrolled in a team-based studio led by Marcel Breuer.
 The project, for the redevelopment of Boston’s South End, included three types of housing (a long, linear fourteen-story building, mid-rise slabs, and two-story row houses) as well as a shopping center, an auditorium, and other community services.33Bodman’s project is discussed in Anthony Alofsin, The Struggle for Modernism: Architecture, Landscape Architecture, and City Planning at Harvard (New York and London: W.W.
 Norton & Company, 2002), 189.